Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

 \subsubsection{UX of WIP}

 Figs.\ref{ALL_XP2}(C)–(E) show the responses to the questions.
-The Dunn test with Holm correction was conducted for the questions about realism, sense of walking, and fatigue.
-In addition, the SUS scores were calculated from the SUS questions, and the Tukey HSD test was conducted with the results.
+The Wilcoxon signed rank test with Holm correction was conducted for the questions about realism, sense of walking, and fatigue, and SUS scores calculated from the SUS questions.

-For realism, significant differences were found between DS-DW, DS-UW, US-DW, and US-UW.
+For realism, significant differences were found between DS-DM ($p=0.037$), DS-DW ($p=0.021$), and DS-UW ($p=0.041$).
 In addition, no significant differences were observed in the sense of walking.
-Furthermore, for fatigue, there were significant differences between DS-N, DS-UW, DS-UM, and DS-US.
-Finally, for the usability, significant differences were found in the DS-N, DS-UW, and DS-UM.
+Furthermore, for fatigue, there were significant differences between DS-UW ($p=0.043$).
+Finally, for the usability, significant differences were found in the DS-DM ($p=0.042$), DS-UM ($p=0.041$), and UM-US ($p=0.040$).

-Regarding the preference of the strength for each direction condition, the numbers of participants who preferred weak, middle, and strong were 16,3, and 1, respectively, for the downward condition and 2,12, and 6, respectively, for the upward condition.
-All comments from the participants who preferred downward weak condition were about fatigue, realism of walking, or ease of WIP (usability).
+Regarding the preference of the strength for each direction condition, the numbers of participants who preferred weak, middle, and strong were 16, 3, and 1, respectively, for the downward condition and 2, 12, and 6, respectively, for the upward condition.
+All comments from the participants who preferred downward weak condition were about fatigue, the realism of walking, or ease of WIP (usability).
 The four participants who chose middle or strong in the downward condition mentioned the stability of the WIP.
 In addition, most of the comments for upward conditions (17 out of 20) were that the upward elastic force supported their stepping gestures, and they felt comfortable with it.
 In addition, three participants who preferred middle strength in the upward condition mentioned that the elastic force improved the realism of walking.